oemunoz/wikkawiki/Readme.md

 - Run out of the box, to install WikkaWikki page.
 - Run the latest Version of WikkaWiki (1.3.7), from the website tar.gz.
 - Run with PHP 5 (Developer tested).
-- A new WikkaWiki database over MySql 5.5 (tested), with the next DB/user/password options.
+- A new WikkaWiki database over MySql 5.5 (tested), with the next DB/user/password options. (mysql requiere at least 1G of RAM)

 or for the pre-release candidate: